Sammaye/mongoyii-php7/readme.md

 models it will now log all queries thanks to a small rewrite which should have been in the original extension.

-Now whenever you get the collection from the MongoDB component in your configuration it will return my own custom `Collection` class which has logging tied into it.
+Now, whenever you get the collection from the MongoDB component in your configuration it will return my own custom `Collection` class which has logging tied into it.

 Hopefully, this should take some of the guess work out of building applications.

 ## Notes About Quirks

 ### Subdocuments

 The MongoDB driver's PHPLib returns subdocuments as `ArrayObject`s.
 This means you need to type cast them via `(array)$subdoc` first before you use them in display and forms etc.

-### BSON serialisation
+### BSON Serialisation

-Make sure you do not use ObjectID in your session ID.
+Make sure you do not use `ObjectID` as your yii session ID.
 This is because of this [issue whereby you cannot serialise BSON objects yet](https://jira.mongodb.org/browse/PHPC-460).

-As an exmaple, her is a potential `UserIdentity` `authenticate` method you can use (taken form my example application too):
+As an exmaple, here is a potential `UserIdentity` `authenticate()` method you can use (taken from my example application too):
 ```php
 public function authenticate()
 {